What to know about going to your first blogging conference

 So, I got serious about the luggage situation.
 I scoured the internet and all my local stores to find a suitcase and bag that could multitask and be everything I needed it to be.
 Plus!!
 I’ve been searching for the perfect purse for months.
 So, this was a perfect opportunity to get on the tote bag/purse bandwagon since I needed a “personal item” that could hold all my necessities.

 In the end, I found the perfect duo.
 This vintage-looking hard side suitcase with spinner wheels and this amazing leather tote purse.
-Head on over to this post if you want to read all about my new luggage setup.

 What to do before going to a blogging conference